Surprising facts about Easter packaging

 What about the Plastic Packaging Tax and EPR?

-This tax has significantly impacted the packaging large confectioners choose to use, with many switching to entirely paper-based packaging to avoid additional costs.
+This tax has significantly impacted the packaging that large confectioners choose to use, with many switching to entirely paper-based packaging to avoid additional costs.

 Corrugated Easter packaging